parkh/react/README.md

 - Uses high-speed virtual DOM
 - Uses clean and easy-to-understand JSX syntax

-## Why is React so fast?
+## Why is ReactJS so fast?

 - JS objects are faster than DOM objects
-- The React virtual DOM is a JS object
+- The ReactJS virtual DOM is a JS object
-- React never reads from the “real” DOM
+- ReactJS never reads from the “real” DOM
-- React **only writes** to the real DOM if needed
+- ReactJS **only writes** to the real DOM if needed
-- React efficiently handles DOM updates
+- ReactJS efficiently handles DOM updates

 ## What is JSX?